Last Updated on 14th January 2023

-- Posting links on chat or Rust forums redirecting users to malicious software/websites.
+- Posting links on chat or Rust forums redirects users to malicious software/websites.

 - Impersonating Rust stuff.

-- Cheating, Exploits, Abusing glitches and bugs, third-party software, and anything that would negatively affect another person’s gameplay experience in Rust.
+- Cheating, Exploiting, Abusing glitches and bugs, third-party software, and anything that would negatively affect another person’s gameplay experience in Rust.

 - + more.